aedera/ggn/README.md

-# gGN: learning to represent graph nodes as low-rank distributions
+# gGN: learning low-rank Gaussian distributions for representing nodes in knowledge graphs

 This repository is the official implementation of gGN: a novel neural network to learn embeddings of nodes in graphs.
 Unlike existing approaches, gGN is